 Whole foods also tend to be rich in fiber and thus will fill you up fast without eating too many calories.
 In addition, they are also all-natural and deliver vitamins, minerals, and antioxidants that often lack in processed foods.

 Therefore, aim to eat plenty of fruits and vegetables and whole grains in most of your meals.

 Eat Spicy Foods

 Studies suggest that eating spicy foods such as those with Chilean pepper can help increase metabolic rate considerably.
 Chile peppers have capsaicin, an antioxidant that is known to boost metabolism slightly.

 While the metabolic boost you get by adding Chiles to your diet may not melt away fat, some studies suggest that it does help to make you feel satisfied.

-Therefore, add spices such as pepper and chili to your foods to boost metabolism.
+Therefore, adding spices such as pepper and chili is a great metabolism booster.

 Drink Cold Water, Coffee, and Green Tea